Search

 SPICT™ International Programme

-SPICT™ (Supportive & Palliative Care Indicators Tool) is a clinical tool used to help identify people with deteriorating health due one serious illness or multiple health conditions for holistic assessment of palliative care needs and future care planning.
+SPICT™ (Supportive & Palliative Care Indicators Tool) is a clinical tool used to help identify adults with deteriorating health due serious illnesses or health conditions affecting their physical or mental health, family or social situation, personal or spiritual wellbeing.
+These people benefit from holistic assessment of palliative care needs and future care planning to help them live as well as possible.

 The first concept version of SPICT™was published in 2010 by Kirsty Boyd and Scott Murray, Primary Palliative Care Research Group, University of Edinburgh.